awsdocs/amazon-s3-user-guide/doc_source/upload-objects.md

 If you upload individual files and you do not have a folder open in the Amazon S3 console, when Amazon S3 uploads the files, it assigns only the file name as the key name\.
 For example, if you upload a file named `sample1.jpg`, the key name is `sample1.jpg`\.
 For more information on key names, see [Object Key and Metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) in the *Amazon Simple Storage Service Developer Guide*\.

 If you upload an object with a key name that already exists in a versioning\-enabled bucket, Amazon S3 creates another version of the object instead of replacing the existing object\.
-For more information about versioning, see [How Do I Enable or Suspend Versioning for an S3 Bucket?](enable-versioning.md)\.
+For more information about versioning, see [How do I enable or suspend versioning for an S3 Bucket?](enable-versioning.md)\.

 **Topics**
 + [Uploading Files and Folders by Using Drag and Drop](#upload-objects-by-drag-and-drop)